pszemraj/vid2cleantxt/README.md

 1. Single-File Version (Implements GPU)
     -   Link [here](https://colab.research.google.com/drive/1WfJ1yQn-jtyZsoQXdzXx91FPbLo5t7Mg?usp=sharing)
-    -   This script downloads the video from a public link to one of the JFK videos stored on my Google Drive.
-As such, no authentication / etc. is required and **this link is recommended for seeing how this pipeline works**.
+    -   This notebook downloads the video from a public link to one of the JFK videos stored on my Google Drive.
+As such, no authentication / etc. is required and **is recommended for seeing how this pipeline works**.
-    -   The only steps required are checking / adjusting the runtime to a GPU, and _Run All_
+    -   The only steps required are adjusting the runtime to a GPU (if needed), and _Run All_
 2. Multi-File Version (Implements GPU)
     -   Link [here](https://colab.research.google.com/drive/1qOUkiPMaUZgBTMfCFF-fCRTPCMg1997J?usp=sharing), _note file was updated and posted to the repo July 13, 2021._
-    -   This script connects to the user's google drive to convert a whole folder of videos using Google's Colab Python package.
+    -   This notebook connects to the user's google drive to convert a whole folder of videos using Google's `colab` Python package.
-    -   It **does require the video files to be hosted on the user's drive**, as well as authorization of Colab (it will prompt you and walk you through this)
+    -   _NOTE:_ **does require the video files to be hosted on the user's drive**, as well as authorization of Colab (it will prompt you for this)

 If you are new to Colab, it is probably best to read the [Colab Quickstart](https://colab.research.google.com/notebooks/intro.ipynb) first and the below, for info on how to do file I/O etc.